International: qualifying recognised overseas pension schemes (QROPS): what makes a scheme a QROPS

 The scheme manager is the person (or the persons) administering or responsible for the management of the ROPS.
 The scheme manager of the ROPS must:

-- provide such evidence as HMRC may require to show that the scheme is indeed a ROPS (which may include supplying a copy of the scheme rules), and
+- provide such evidence as HMRC may require to show that the scheme is indeed a ROPS (which may include supplying a copy of the scheme rules).

-- inform HMRC if the scheme ever ceases to be a ROPS, and
+- to tell HMRC if the scheme ceases to meet the conditions to be a ROPS

-- comply with any prescribed information requirements that fall on the scheme manager - see PTM112700 for guidance on these requirements.
+- comply with any prescribed information requirements that fall on the scheme manager - see PTM112700 for guidance on these requirements, and

 This means that the scheme manager of the ROPS must ensure that their pension scheme continues to meet the requirements to be a QROPS.